-I’ve played Feste three times now – once when I was at NYU (I also was the musical director and composer on that production), three years after that in an evolution of that college production produced by Libra Theater Company, and then three years after that with the Texas Shakespeare Festival.
+I’ve played Feste three times now – once when I was at NYU (I also was the musical director and composer on that production), three years later in an evolution of the NYU production produced by Libra Theater Company, and another three years later with the Texas Shakespeare Festival.
 Especially by that third production, the role has come to resonate quite deeply with me.
-Not just that it’s a fascinating role, but I quite empathize with him.
-Or perhaps, he is an especially well-suited mask to reveal a big chunk of my life experience and my authentic self.
+Not just that he is a fascinating character, but I quite empathize with him.
+Or perhaps he is an especially well-suited mask to reveal a chunk of my personal life experience and authentic self.

 Feste observes.
 He’s the wallflower at the party who can sense what’s really going on between the people on the dance floor.
 He is the guy with the guitar in the corner who people can always ask for a song.
 Everyone loves him for his humor, his playfulness, and his music.
 However, he doesn’t have any intimate connection with anyone specific in the show.
 He floats around from place to place, entertaining and playing as called for.
 Once he plays “Come Away, Death” for Orsino, Orsino doesn’t keep him around to connect with him over his troubles.
 He sends Feste away.
 Feste even advises Orsino not to drown too deep in his own emotions (“the melancholy god protect thee”).
 He is witness to the budding romance between Sir Toby and Maria.
 He has some intuitive knowledge of what is happening between Cesario and Olivia, and possibly even between Cesario and Orsino.
 It is easy for a director to turn him into an omniscient character (“Foolery, sir, does walk about the orb like the sun, it shines every where.”) and they often do.